Fibrin monomer

 Fibrin monomers are monomers of fibrin which are formed by the cleavage of fibrinogen by thrombin.
-Levels of fibrin monomers in can be measured using blood tests and can serve as a marker of in vivo fibrinogenesis and coagulation activation.
-They may be useful in the evaluation hypercoagulability.
+Levels of fibrin monomers can be measured using blood tests and can serve as a marker of in vivo fibrinogenesis and coagulation activation.
+They may be useful in the evaluation of hypercoagulability, as reflected in research studies done using fibrin monomers.

 Levels of fibrin monomers may be increased with pregnancy and by estrogen-containing combined birth control pills.

+Research

+Significance in venous thromboembolism

+Increased amount of soluble fibrin monomers in the blood along with serum D-dimers have been found to be indicators of venous thromboembolism (VTE).
+Detection of VTE in such a way have implications for treating VTE taking place during pregnancy and after hepatobiliary-pancreatic surgery.